Lochzin/Sprite-Render-Tool-Wiki/docs/en/index.md

 - **Controls lighting via a pivot**: uses a pivot object to rotate the “light” relative to the camera (great for isometric/top‑down sprites).
 - **Generates organized output folders**: structures directories by project, object, animation, and camera.
 - **Provides an animation test panel**: preview Actions or NLA directly from the add-on.
-- **Shows progress and allows cancelling**: integrated progress bar and cancel button while rendering.
+- **Shows progress and allows cancelling**: integrated progress bar, cancel button, and ESC key support while rendering.
+- **Quick output access**: button to open the output folder directly in your file explorer.

 It works with Blender **5.0.0+**.